Skip to content

 • Referrer-Policy is set to no-referrer.
 Some platforms, such as Azure Static Web Apps, do this by default.
 Relaxing this header to something like strict-origin-when-cross-origin (if your site uses HTTPS; origin-when-cross-origin if using HTTP) will let us authenticate your requests while preserving privacy.

-• The Origin or Referer domain is a nested subdomain.
-If your site is hosted on a.b.example.com, set the subdomain to a and the domain to b.example.com as shown in the screenshot below:
+• Is your page hosted on a subdomain?
+It's easy to forgot to include the subdomain or (if appropriate) allow all subdomains.
+If your site is hosted on a.b.example.com, you need to set the subdomain to a and the domain to b.example.com as shown in the screenshot below:

 Image illustrating a correctly filled out nested subdomain form